shimaore/black-metal/queuer.coffee.md

           result = yield for_pool @egress_pool, true
           return result if result?

-          debug 'Queuer.on_agent_idle no call', agent.key
+          debug 'Queuer.on_agent_idle: no call', agent.key
           yield agent.park()

 Note: it is OK for agent.filter_and_sort to throw away calls that will not make it to the top, since only the first element of the resulting pool will ever be used.